Evidence summary (Updated 2022)

 Strength of recommendation

 Exercise is likely to reduce frailty severity and progression.
-The strongest evidence is for group based programmes which include aerobic, strength and balance training.
+The strongest evidence is for group-based programmes which include aerobic, strength and balance training.
+Multi-component exercise interventions can currently be recommended for pre-frail and frail older adults to improve muscular strength, gait speed, balance and physical performance, including resistance, aerobic, balance and flexibility tasks.
 Vigorous activity is probably more effective than moderate exercise in limiting frailty progression (strength, energy, mobility) but this may be unachievable in a large proportion of frailty patients.

 Apóstolo J, Cooke R, Bobrowicz-Campos E, Santana S, Marcucci M, Cano A, Vollenbroek-Hutten M, Germini F, D’avanzo B, Gwyther H, Holland C. Effectiveness of interventions to prevent pre-frailty and frailty progression in older adults: a systematic review.
 JBI database of systematic reviews and implementation reports.
 2018 Jan 1;16(1):140-232.

 Yamada M, Arai H, Sonoda T, Aoyama T. Community-based exercise program is cost-effective by preventing care and disability in Japanese frail older adults.
 Journal of the American Medical Directors Association.
 2012 Jul 1;13(6):507-11.

 Rogers NT, Marshall A, Roberts CH, Demakakos P, Steptoe A, Scholes S. Physical activity and trajectories of frailty among older adults: Evidence from the English Longitudinal Study of Ageing.
 PloS one.
 2017 Feb 2;12(2):e0170878.